LucHermitte/lh-tags/README.md

 ## Design Choices

- * 100% VimL
+ * 100% in Vim script language
- * API usable from other plugins
+ * API usable from other plugins -- to extract function boundaries, local variables...
  * Avoid dependencies other than [lh-vim-lib](http://github.com/LucHermitte/lh-vim-lib)
  * Support project specific settings (options may differ from one project to the other)